Personality disorders in children are becoming a topic of discussion among the mental health community.

 In addition, psychotherapy techniques can help families to develop skills to enhance attachment, improve communication, and improve the family dynamic.
 Many mental health professionals will have children with personality disorders participate in both individual and family psychotherapy sessions.

 The family is an important part of the overall treatment process.
-Furthermore, personality disorders in children often require for the family members to maintain their support and build a stronger relationship with the patient.
+Furthermore, children who may have a personality disorder will often need their family members to maintain their support and help them build stronger relationships.

 Dialectical Behavioral Therapy

 Dialectical Behavioral Therapy (DBT) is a beneficial therapeutic option for adolescents who have issues with self-harming behaviors.
 Research shows DBT also lessens suicidal ideations and behaviors.
 Self-injury behaviors are often present in adolescents who have similar symptoms to borderline personality disorder.
-DBT works well for personality disorders in children.
+DBT works well for children with personality disorders.

 Children and adolescents are able to learn about mindfulness, tolerating distress, regulating their emotions, and enhance their interpersonal relationships.
 As a result, the child will learn how to cope with stress and control their emotions.
 They will also enhance their social interactions with others.